ThePhar/archipelago.js/README.md

 ### ItemsManager

-The `items` property on a `ArchipelagoClient` can be used to look up the name of an item from the data package.
+The `items` property on an `ArchipelagoClient` can be used to look up the name of an item from the data package.

 ```javascript
 // Get the name of a item by its id.